mythril-forge/vanilla-spells/spells/level-1/bane.md

 ---

 ## Description
-Up to three creatures of your choice that you can see within range must make Charisma saving throws.
+Up to three creatures of your choice that you can see within range must make Charisma Saving Throws.
 Whenever a target that fails this saving throw makes an attack roll or a saving throw before the spell ends, the target must roll a `d4` and subtract the number rolled from the attack roll or saving throw.

 ## At Higher Levels